tidy-finance/website/docs/22_trace_and_fisd.md

 For research on US corporate bonds, the Mergent Fixed Income Securities Database (FISD) is the primary resource for bond characteristics.\index{Data!FISD} There is a [detailed manual](https://wrds-www.wharton.upenn.edu/documents/1364/FixedIncome_Securities_Master_Database_User_Guide_v4.pdf) on WRDS, so we only cover the necessary subjects here.
 FISD data comes in two main variants, namely, centered on issuers or issues.
 In either case, the most useful identifiers are [CUSIPs.](https://www.cusip.com/index.html) 9-digit CUSIPs identify securities issued by issuers.
 The issuers can be identified from the first six digits of a security CUSIP, which is also called 6-digit CUSIP.
 Both stocks and bonds have CUSIPs.\index{CUSIP} This connection would, in principle, allow matching them easily, but due to changing issuer details, this approach only yields small coverage.

 We use the issue-centered version of FISD to identify the subset of US corporate bonds that meet the standard criteria [@bessembinder2006].
 The WRDS table `fisd_mergedissue` contains most of the information we need on a 9-digit CUSIP level.
-As mentioned in the introduction of this chapter, corporate bonds are very diverse, and details in the indenture vary significantly.
+Due to the diversity of corporate bonds, details in the indenture vary significantly.
 We focus on common bonds that make up the majority of trading volume in this market without diverging too much in indentures.

-The following chunk connects to the data and selects the bond sample to remove certain bond types that are less commonly (see, e.g., @Dick2012, @Ohara2021, among many others).
+The following chunk connects to the data and selects the bond sample to remove certain bond types that are less commonly [see, e.g., @Dick2012; @Ohara2021, among many others].

 ```r